vmware-tanzu/velero/v1.0.0-rc.1/get-started.md

 kubectl delete -f examples/nginx-app/base.yaml
 ```

-## Expose Minio outside your cluster
+## Expose Minio outside your cluster with a Service

 When you run commands to get logs or describe a backup, the Velero server generates a pre-signed URL to download the requested items.
 To access these URLs from outside the cluster -- that is, from your Velero client -- you need to make Minio available outside the cluster.
 You can: